Ed Keating: Characterisation

 Marshall has stated that he wanted his character to have a proper relationship because he felt Ed was just involved in other character's journeys.
-He explained that "I seem to be apart of other people stories!
+He explained that "I seem to be a part of other people stories!
 Like arguing with Alex or covering up for Tom!"

 As Ed is a medical professional, Marshall was tasked with learning continuous medical terminology when delivering his lines.
 Marshall believed that he and his colleagues were good at saying the phrases convincingly.
 He worried that he sometimes failed and explained "I worry I might have the wrong stress on certain lines but I personally enjoy the challenge of trying to make the lines sound as convincing as possible!"
 He struggled to say anaesthetist but revealed that his scripts contained medical glossaries to help familiarise himself with Ed's lines.

 Tom Campbell-Gore's protégé

 Ed was introduced into Holby City alongside his old friend Tom Campbell-Gore (Denis Lawson).
 He was hired as a replacement for "disgraced" Senior house officer Sam Kennedy (Colette Brown), working for Anton Meyer (George Irving).
 Ed knows that to get further in his career he needed strong allies.
 When he meets Tom again, he realises that he could use his support to progress in the hospital.
 A reporter from BBC Online evaluated that "with Mr Campbell-Gore's support, he quickly rose to the position of registrar.
 He admires Tom greatly and knows that his patronage is useful in his career."
 His "devotion" to Tom often leads him into trouble and "compromising positions".
 Marshall enjoyed working closely with Lawson because he had the most fun with him on the set.

 In September 2002, producers introduced Ed's ex-wife Natalie Anderson (Sophie Shaw) to explore Ed's back story.
 The plot served as an opportunity for Tom to meddle in Ed's private life.
 The story begins when Ed participates in a football where he is tripped over by David Keelan (Pascal Langdale).
 David is revealed to be Natalie's boyfriend and the pair get into an argument.
 Ed's temper flares up and he punches David, knocking him unconscious and he stops breathing.
 David is taken to hospital and treated for a heart attack.
 Ed and Tom operate on David, but when Tom learns about the fight he orders Ed to leave the operating theatre.
 Following successful surgery, tests show that David's heart attack was caused by an existing condition.

 A writer from the Daily Record reported that Ed and Natalie try to sort through the emotions they tried to bury and subsequently Ed realises he still loves her.
 They added that Tom would be unimpressed with Ed reconnecting with Natalie.
 Tom recalled how their divorce left Ed "depressed and confused" and he decides to intervene.
 Tom removes Ed from his ward and prevents Natalie from finding him.